relogu/Federated-Learning-Project/clustering/README.md

 ### ClusterGAN

-ClusterGAN as a mechanism for clustering using Generative Adversarial networks (GANs) introduced in [5].
+ClusterGAN is a mechanism for clustering using Generative Adversarial networks (GANs) introduced in [5].
 By sampling latent variables from a mixture of one-hot encoded variables and continuous latent variables, coupled with an inverse network (which projects the data to the latent space) trained jointly with a clustering specific loss, we are able to achieve clustering in the latent space.
 In [5] is shown a remarkable phenomenon that GANs can preserve latent space interpolation across categories, even though the discriminator is never exposed to such vectors.
 Until now this model can only be used to cluster the MNIST dataset, for the others the implemetation is a work in progress.